Fellowship of Isis

 The College of Isis has been revived after its suppression 1,500 years ago.
 Like Aset Shemsu, The F.O.I. itself, it has always been alive in the Inner Planes.
 It is from these Inner Planes that its return has been inspired.
 Magi degrees may be conferred through Lyceums of the College.
 Correspondence courses are offered.
 There are no vows nor secrecy.

 Iseums are the very Hearths of the Goddess, or Goddess and God to Whom they are dedicated.
-These are listed, along with Lyceums in every Isian News.
+These are listed, along with Lyceums.
 Tara Priories and Dana Groves are also listed regularly.
-All these centers and Isian News are for FOI members only.
+All these centers are for FOI members only.

 All members are equal, and are not subject to anyone.
 All work with the Goddess - or Goddess and God - of their own Faith.
 Every Being - human, animal, bird, tree - element - is an eternal offspring of the Divine Family of the Mother Goddess.